 Green dog poop

-Green dog poop is usually from eating grass but can also indicate liver problems.
+Green dog poop is usually from your dog eating grass but can also indicate more severe problems.
 You should discuss this with your vet if you see it when you know the dog has not been eating grass.

 Yellow dog poop